DPS Frequently Asked Questions

 The street light in front of my house is out, who do I contact?

 The City of Woodhaven has been working with Detroit Edison's Community Lighting group to expedite the repair and maintenance of the streetlights in our community.
-In the event of a streelight outage, please call the Police Department at (734)676-7337 or the DPS at (734)675-4919 anytime with the following information:
+In the event of a streetlight outage, please fill out this form at https://www.dteenergy.com/cso/pltr/initTrouble.do if you're having difficulties please call the DPS at (734)675-4919 with the following information:

-1. A specific streetlight location (i.e. the nearest cross roads, nearby bussiness, etc.)
+1. A specific streetlight location (i.e. the nearest cross roads, nearby business, etc.)